microsoft/entref-spring-boot/api/README.md

 Learn more about how to configure an Azure Active Directory application [here](../docs/azureActiveDirectory.md).

+### CORS

+We use an environmental variable called `ALLOWED_ORIGIN` and set it to `*` in [`azuredeploy.json`](../infrastructure/azuredeploy.json) for both the person and title APIs.
+This will allow the frontend to talk to the backend without throwing CORS errors.

 ### Database

 > Note: If you're running with the `development` profile, this is __optional__.